Publications and Advertising

 Publications

-Agencies may not use appropriated money to publish a periodical or other publication, unless the cost is reimbursed with revenue generated from the sale of the publication, if the publication is:
+A state agency must not use appropriated money to publish a periodical or other publication (unless the cost is reimbursed with revenue generated from the sale of the publication) if the publication is:

-• Not essential to the achievement of a statutory objective of the agency.
+–and– - Not essential to the achievement of a statutory objective of the agency

 The following periodicals and/or publications are not subject to the above requirements:

-• Annual reports and other materials required by law, the content of which includes only topics provided by law
+- Annual reports and other materials required by law (content of which includes only topics provided by law)

-Unless an agency charges a fee to make up the cost of publishing, an agency can not use appropriated money for the following:
+Unless a state agency charges a fee to make up the cost of publishing/printing, a state agency must not use appropriated money for the following:

-Exceptions to this restriction can be found in Subchapter C of the Government Code.
+Exceptions to this restriction can be found in Texas Government Code, Subchapter C.

 A state agency that distributes a publication with a person’s photograph or displays the name of a person in large type or on a repetitive basis must retain a copy of the publication in the agency’s files.